 Jay met Joelle working together at an employment preparation service on Skid Row in Los Angeles that served the city’s homeless and reentry populations.
 Joelle came to social services through a winding and indirect path through academia.
 Teaching and building life-changing relationships is her internal drive.
 Every individual has the right to experience compassion and joy, and it is Mass Liberation’s purpose to help others meet these potentials.

-Todd came to the Mass Liberation team to lend his technical and legal expertise.
-Growing up, Todd watched his father, struggling with mental health issues, interacting with the justice system time and time again.
-Motivated by these interactions and by others he saw in his rural community, Todd chose to go to law school to become a defense attorney, after serving in the military.
-He believes in fair and effective representation for every individual and brings that passion to reentry efforts.
+Rev came to the Mass Liberation team to lend her technical and legal expertise.
+Growing up, Rev watched her father, struggling with mental health issues, interacting with the justice system time and time again.
+Motivated by these interactions and by others she saw in her rural community, Rev chose to go to law school to become a defense attorney, after serving in the military.
+She believes in fair and effective representation for every individual and brings that passion to reentry efforts.

 Roberto Luca became invested in the development of Mass Liberation early on in 2019 as well.
 He and Joelle met at a symposium on employment for Returning Citizens, and he began to offer help to the team with his specific expertise in LA County and with CDCR, and his talent for mobilizing and connecting people with a passion to make change in their own lives and in the community.